In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 7. Tulips are tripping down the path

-👉 She observes tulips swaying gently along the pathway.
+👉 She notices tulips moving gently and gracefully along the pathway.

 8. In spite of war, in spite of wrath.

-👉 She repeats that anger and violence cannot stop nature’s beauty.
+👉 She repeats that anger and violence cannot stop nature from flourishing.

 9. "Courage!" the morning-glory saith;

-👉 She imagines the morning-glory flower encouraging her to be brave and strong.
+👉 She imagines the morning-glory flower encouraging her to remain brave and strong.

 🔹 Stanza -3: